adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 **http://mywebsite.com/?page=2**

-This crawler was designed for a Querry Params URL as we can see bellow:
+This crawler was designed for a Querry Params URL as we can see below:

 ```javascript
 paramPage: '/?page='